kubernetes-retired/service-catalog/docs/v1/api.md

 spec:
   serviceClass: postgres-large
   targetBinding: my-app-binding
-  status: unknown # only written by the service controller
+  status: unknown # only written by the service catalog controller
-  statusDescription: unknown # only written by the service controller
+  statusDescription: unknown # only written by the service catalog controller
 ```

 ### `ServiceClassBinding`